Shemnei/reviewdog-action-typos/README.md

 ### `config`

-Explicityly set the configuration file to use.
+Explicitly set the configuration file to use.
 If not set, `typos` will figure out the correct config to use.

 __Default__: `<unset>`